 Awesome-Finder supports only Python 3+.
 Awesome can be easily installed using pip, a package manager for installing programs developed using Python programming language.
 Make sure you have installed pip in your Linux system.

 Once PIP installed, run the following command to install ‘Awesome-finder’ utility.

-sudo pip install awesome-finder
+$ pip install awesome-finder

 Awesome-finder currently lists the stuffs from the following awesome topics (repositories, of course) from GitHub site:

+Now, let us go ahead find the awesome stuffs hosted in GitHub.
 For instance, to view the curated list from awesome-go repository, just type:

 You will see all popular stuffs written using "Go", sorted by alphabetical order.

 You can navigate through the list using UP/DOWN arrows.
 Once you found the stuff you looking for, choose it and hit ENTER key to open the link in your default web browser.

 - "awesome-hub android" command will search the awesome-android repository.

 - "awesome-hub awesome" command will search the awesome repository.